oldu73/doc/docs/elk/kibana/0-kibana.md

 ## KQL filter

-In visualization, to filter particular filtered matching documents against all, the tricks is to set 2 filters one with '*' and the other one with desired matching pattern, e.g.:
+In visualization, to filter documents against all, the tricks is to set 2 filters one with '*' and the other one with desired matching pattern, e.g.:

 ```txt
 : *